Septima Poinsette Clark: NAACP involvement

 Clark first heard of the National Association for the Advancement of Colored People (NAACP) while she was teaching on John's Island from 1916 to 1919.
 There was no NAACP chapter on John's Island, but a meeting was held in which various preachers came and spoke about what the NAACP was and what exactly it was trying to do.
 The superintendent was in attendance to collect dues and it was then that she decided to join the organization.

 In 1918, Clark returned to Charleston to teach sixth grade at Avery Normal Institute, a private academy for black children.
-She joined the local branch of the NAACP, and she was guided by branch president Edmund Austin in her early political activity.
+She joined the local branch of the NAACP, and she was guided by artist and branch president Edwin A. Harleston in her early political activity.

-Despite the orders of her principal, Clark led her students around the city, going door-to-door, asking for signatures on a petition to allow black principals at Avery.
-She got 10,000 signatures in a day, and in 1920 black teachers were permitted.
+Clark led her students around the city, going door-to-door, asking for signatures on a petition to allow black teachers in Charleston's public schools.
+In a citywide effort involving hundreds of volunteers, she helped garner more than 5,000 signatures of black heads of household to change the law.
+In 1920 black teachers were permitted in the city's public schools.
 In 1920, Clark enjoyed the first of many legal victories when blacks were given the right to become principals in Charleston's public schools, under the education board of aldermen of Charleston.
 In 1945, Clark worked with Thurgood Marshall on a case that was about equal pay for white and black teachers led by NAACP in Columbia, South Carolina.

 The late-1940s proved to be a difficult time for Clark as she stood up for the NAACP's aim of equalization to integration against many other members and activists.